 Adding just ground, decarbed cannabis flowers are not everyone’s favorite way to infuse, but it works.

 Before incorporating straight cannabis as an ingredient in any recipe, it’s important to understand the process of decarboxylation or decarbing.

 This process must occur before creating the recipe for you to experience the benefits of activated THC or CBD.

 However, raw cannabis plants do not naturally contain large amounts of active THC or CBD, the two most popular cannabinoids.

 Without decarboxylation, you will not experience the full range of activated cannabinoids such as THC or CBD.

-In your own kitchen you will use an oven to provide the heat needed to decarb the cannabis.
+You will use an oven to provide the heat needed to decarb the cannabis in your kitchen.

-If you've never gone through the process before, have no fear, decarbing really is simple.
+If you’ve never gone through the process before, have no fear, decarbing is simple.

 Bake the dried cannabis in the oven at 240° F for 40 minutes for a THC-dominant flower and 240° F for 90 minutes for a CBD-dominant flower.